hw2007/ubersicht-nasa-image/README.md

 # Configuration
 To configure the widget, open the apod/main.jsx file.
 You should see a CONFIG section at the top of the file.

 You'll need to paste your NASA API key in for the apiKey option.
-You can get an API key <a href="https://api.nasa.gov/">here</a>.
+You can get an API key for free <a href="https://api.nasa.gov/">here</a>.

 The rest of the options are explained in the file itself.